Projects & Impact

 Local ophthalmologists and health professionals are supported through professional development, mentoring and training provided by specialists – increasing local capacity for diagnosis, treatment, and care.

-ANZEF works to increase recognition and awareness of First Nations eye health issues, improve access to eye care for these communities, and better the understanding of culturally appropriate health care through education and advocacy.
+ANZEF works to increase recognition and awareness of First Nations eye health issues, improve access to eye care for these communities, build local ophthalmic capacity and better the understanding of culturally appropriate health care through education and advocacy.

 Growing and supporting the First Nations ophthalmology workforce